wendux/fly/README.md

    <script src="wendu.ajaxhook.js"></script>
    ```

-2. hook the callbacks and functions you want by call
+2. hook the callbacks and functions you want .

    ```javascript
    hookAjax({